Hausdorff maximal principle

 In mathematics, the Hausdorff maximal principle is an alternate and earlier formulation of Zorn's lemma proved by Felix Hausdorff in 1914 (Moore 1982:168).
-It states that in any partially ordered set, every totally ordered subset is contained in a maximal totally ordered subset.
+It states that in any partially ordered set, every totally ordered subset is contained in a maximal totally ordered subset, where "maximal" is with respect to set inclusion.

+In a partially ordered set, a totally ordered subset is also called a chain.
+Thus, the maximal principle says every chain in the set extends to a maximal chain.

 The Hausdorff maximal principle is one of many statements equivalent to the axiom of choice over ZF (Zermelo–Fraenkel set theory without the axiom of choice).
 The principle is also called the Hausdorff maximality theorem or the Kuratowski lemma (Kelley 1955:33).

 Statement

-The Hausdorff maximal principle states that, in any partially ordered set, every totally ordered subset is contained in a maximal totally ordered subset (a totally ordered subset that, if enlarged in any way, does not remain totally ordered).
-In general, there may be many maximal totally ordered subsets containing a given totally ordered subset.
+The Hausdorff maximal principle states that, in any partially ordered set $P$, every chain $C_0$ (i.e., a totally ordered subset) is contained in a maximal chain $C$ (i.e., a chain that is not contained in a strictly larger chain in $P$).
+In general, there may be several maximal chains containing a given chain.